John Hackett (British Army officer): Second World War

 King George VI inspects paratroops of 1st Airborne Division, 16 March 1944.
 Standing just a bit behind the King, with swagger stick and maroon beret, is Brigadier "Shan" Hackett, commanding the 4th Parachute Brigade, while Lieutenant Colonel K. B. I. Smyth, commanding the 10th Parachute Battalion and in maroon beret, stands just in front of him.

 Hackett fought in the British Army in the Second World War Syria-Lebanon campaign: he was wounded and was awarded the Military Cross.
 During his recovery in Palestine, he met Margaret Fena, the Austrian widow of a German.
 Despite the difficulties caused by her nationality, they married in Jerusalem in 1942.

 In the North African campaign, he commanded 'C' Squadron of the 8th Hussars (his parent unit) and was wounded again when his M3 Stuart tank was hit during the battles for Sidi Rezegh airfield.
 He was severely burnt when escaping the stricken vehicle.
 Whilst recuperating at GHQ in Cairo, he was instrumental in the formation of the Long Range Desert Group, the Special Air Service and Popski's Private Army.

 In 1944, Hackett raised and commanded the 4th Parachute Brigade for the Allied assault on Arnhem, in Operation Market Garden.
-At the battle of Arnhem, Brigadier Hackett was severely wounded in the stomach, captured and then taken to the St. Elizabeth Hospital in Arnhem.
-A German doctor at the hospital wanted to administer a lethal injection to Hackett because he thought that the case was hopeless.
+At the battle of Arnhem, Brigadier Hackett was severely wounded in the abdomen by shrapnel from an overhead shellburst, then captured when taken to St. Elizabeth Hospital in Arnhem.
+A German doctor at the hospital told Hackett's British surgeon (Lipmann Kessel) that German practice was to administer a lethal injection of morphine, since such cases were thought hopeless.
 However, he was operated on by Alexander Lipmann-Kessel, who, with superb surgery, managed to save the brigadier's life.